meadsteve/cafefikakata/README.md

 We get a list of items from the customer.
 What's the total?

-### Requirement Three - Special offers
-There's now a special offer on the bullar.
-If a customer buys 3 they only pay 25kr.

-### Requirement Four - Different cafes have different prices
+### Requirement Three - Different cafes have different prices
 Extend the above so we can have multiple shops with different prices

-### Requirement Four and a half - Different deals
-If you only extended the above for prices do the same for deals

-### Requirement Five - Stock levels
+### Requirement Four - Stock levels
 A cafe has limited stock.
 When it's sold out orders can't be placed for that time.

-### Requirement Six - Closing down
+### Requirement Five - Closing down
 When a cafe has no stock of any kind it closes down.

-### Requirement Seven - Let's take fika international
+### Requirement Six - Let's take fika international
 All the previous requirements dealt in Krona.
 Now we want to launch in new countries.
 Each cafe should only work in a single currency.

+### Requirement Seven - Special offers
+There's now a special offer on the bullar.
+If a customer buys 3 they only pay 25kr.

 ## Considerations
 Part of the focus of this Kata is using the type system